redux-saga/redux-saga/README.md

 }
 ```

-Or you may want to spawn multiple Sagas in parallel to monitor user actions and congratulate
+Or you may want to start multiple Sagas in parallel to monitor user actions and congratulate
 the user when he accomplishes all the desired tasks.

 ```javascript